WinsomeYuen/SoundTrAD/README.md

 ## Files Submitted
 - **Source code folder:** containing all the python files I wrote for the application.
 - **Mac and Windows folder:** Contains the executable files for the respective OS systems.
 Below explains programs needed to run it and where to find the application itself in the folders.
-Windows executable made using pyinstaller and Mac executable made using py2app
+Windows executable made using pyinstaller and Mac executable made using py2app.
 - **Test notes folder:** contains pdf files of the various testing done for the application.
 Majority of it are raw notes that have just been edited to add a better layout for easier viewing.
 - **Images folder:** screenshots of my application and wireframes.
-- **test.cv:** a test file that could be used for the application as an example.
+- **test.cv:** a test file that could be used for the application as an example as reference.
+- **text-mac.csv:** a test file for mac OS.

 ## Programs needed to run application
 ### Python